Adam1000-code/PolyFlop/README.md

 # PolyFlop
-> A Flappy Bird clone I made in Unity.
-There are only going to be 3 major updates(initial release obviously not included).
-There are 3 updates remaining before it's no longer being updated by me or any other developers.
+A Flappy Bird clone I made in Unity.
+There is only going to be one major update before I move on from this game.